jnnnnn/egui-test-1/devlog.md

 ## 2023-01-09

 Asked about cancelling async sqlx.
 You can't actually terminate the query in the engine but [you can ignore the result](https://stackoverflow.com/questions/75039196/how-to-cancel-a-long-running-query-when-using-rust-sqlx-tokio/75043208#75043208) when the async returns back to your code.
 I'll leave it as is for now.

+## 2023-01-10

+go straight to ipfs, without going through online index.
+This is a lot faster but requires the hashes from the db dump.
+Not sure how to show ISBN, can't see it in any of the tables.